BaM-tools/BaMit/www/components/bamComponent/component_logic.md

 This files explains the logic of bam components.
-It is intended for the developers of *BaMit*
+It is intended for the developers of *BaMit*.
 Since *BaMit* was developped using no framework (e.g. React, Vue, Svelte, etc.), the application reactivity and state is managed manually.
 It relies on callbacks and several class methods:
 * Callbacks are functions defined in parent components, typically the bamProject component, that communicate change of one child component to other children components and are executed by the child component.
 The main callback used throughout the application is *onChangeCallback* triggered any time a component state changes.
-* The main methods (or functions) that manage the state of the components are the `set` and `get` function that are used set or get the state of the components.
+* The main methods (or functions) that manage the state of the components are the `set` and `get` functions that are used set or get the state of the components.

 # structure of *BaMit*